 Black Britain Unspoken

 Warner Bros.
-Discovery, in collaboration with Media Trust, is running an exciting filmmaking initiative celebrating Black British stories through film.
+Discovery Access, in collaboration with Media Trust, is running an exciting filmmaking initiative celebrating Black British stories through film.

 Warner Bros.
-Discovery and Media Trust are collaborating once again in 2024, with Bounce Cinema and new production partner Wall to Wall, to run Black Britain Unspoken, a filmmaking initiative aimed at giving Black British storytellers, filmmakers, and creatives space to share perspectives and experiences of being Black and British.
+Discovery and Media Trust collaborated once again in 2024, with Bounce Cinema and new production partner Wall to Wall, to run Black Britain Unspoken, a filmmaking initiative aimed at giving Black British storytellers, filmmakers, and creatives space to share perspectives and experiences of being Black and British.

-Applications for the Black Britain Unspoken 2024 have now closed.
+Applications for Black Britain Unspoken are currently closed.

-Through Black Britain Unspoken, three filmmakers will be selected and supported to produce a short-form documentary (max.
-5-6 mins), which may go on to air on discovery+ during Black History Month (October 2024).
+Through Black Britain Unspoken, three filmmakers were selected and supported to produce a short-form documentary (max.
+5-7 mins), which went on to air on discovery+ during Black History Month (October 2024).

-All submissions will be looked at by an appointed panel and a shortlist of 10 will be invited to a pitch day at Warner Bros.
+All submissions were looked at by an appointed industry panel and a shortlist of 10 were invited to a pitch day at Warner Bros.
 Discovery’s London offices.
-Three projects will be greenlit and provided with a production budget of up to £15,000 as well as production management support and editorial guidance from Warner Bros.
+Three projects were be greenlit and provided with a production budget of up to £15,000 as well as production management support and editorial guidance from Warner Bros.
 Discovery Commissioning team and Wall to Wall Productions.
 Alongside this, each filmmaker will benefit from a bespoke professional development curriculum delivered by Media Trust and one-to-one mentoring through our partners’ Bounce Cinema.

 Last year’s film pitches explored narratives highlighting moments of joy, celebratory occasions, and even the expressive nature of fashion within the context of the Black community.
 This year we want to continue to look for unique stories that shine a new lens on the Black British experience.